oeg-upm/Massive-ROs-Creator/README.md

 Usually, pip is automatically installed.
 In case it's not, please install it following the steps in: https://pip.pypa.io/en/stable/installation/

 ## Selenium library installation:
-In your shell, type and excute the next command:
+In your terminal, type and excute the next command:
 `pip install selenium`

-## Download the newest version of ChromeDriver:
+## Download the newest version of chromedriver:
-You can download the latest version of the ChromeDriver from this link: https://chromedriver.chromium.org/downloads
+You can download the latest version of the Chromedriver from this link: https://chromedriver.chromium.org/downloads

 ## ROHub library installation
-In your shell, type and excute the next command:
+In your terminal, type and excute the next command:
 `pip install rohub`

 # How to use Massive-ROs-Creator?
-After completing the steps in the requirements' section, please follow the next steps to excute the program:
+After completing the fulfilling the requirements' section, please follow the next steps to excute the program:

-1. Clone the project in your local machine
+1. Download a local version of the project in your machine
 2. Modify entery parameters in the script called "SearchEngine.py" to match your search (domain, field....)
-3. Fill in the variable PATH with the local absolute path of your ChromeDriver.
-This step shoud be done in both SearchEngine.py and WebScraper.py
+3. Fill in the variable PATH
-4.